-Another important aspect concerning the hot gas evolution is that large cooling rates (and cooled masses) expected from inflowing gas must be prevented (section "The Mass Deposition Problem"); and indeed, various forms of heating can originate from gas accretion onto the central SMBH (section "The Various Forms and Effects of the SMBH Accretion Output") and are presumably at work (section "2D Spatial Distributions of X-Ray Surface Brightness and Gas Temperature").
+Another important aspect concerning the hot gas evolution is that large cooling rates (and cooled masses) expected from inflowing gas must be prevented (Section 4.6); and indeed, various forms of heating can originate from gas accretion onto the central SMBH (Section 4.8), and are presumably at work (Section 3.7).
 How much effective is this heating?
-Has it a role in the explanation of the observed X-ray properties $(L{X,GAS}, T_X)$, and does it have an impact on the scenario outlined in section "The Global Picture"?
-Simulations of AGN feedback face the challenge of the large range of physical lengths involved, from the pc scale at the center, to resolve the region close to the accretion radius of the SMBH (Ciotti et al., 2017), to the \sim 100 kpc scale of the outer galactic regions.
-In terms of the high spatial resolution required and the need to resort to 3D simulations, particularly challenging is the investigation of the effects of jets and bubbles.
-Therefore, in these cases, hydrodynamical simulations often zoom a limited spatial region close to the SMBH and/or focus on a short time span, for example, covering one activity cycle.
-The coupling efficiency with the ISM is in general assumed to be high, and jets are shown to provide an energy injection able to balance the cooling of the gas and maintain it in quasi-equilibrium (e.g., Vernaleo and Reynolds, 2006; Gaspari et al., 2012; Li and Bryan, 2014; Yang and Reynolds, 2016).
+Has it a role in the explanation of the observed X-ray properties $(L{X,GAS}, T_X)$, and does it have an impact on the scenario outlined in the previous Section 4.11?
+Simulations of AGN feedback face the challenge of the large range of physical lengths involved, from the pc-scale at the center, to resolve the region close to the accretion radius of the SMBH (Ciotti et al. 2017), to the ~ 100 kpc scale of the outer galactic regions.
+In terms of the high spatial resolution required, and the need to resort to 3D simulations, particularly challenging is the investigation of the effects of jets and bubbles.
+Therefore, in these cases, hydrodynamical simulations often zoom a limited spatial region close to the SMBH, and/or focus on a short time span, for example covering one activity cycle.
+The coupling efficiency with the ISM is in general assumed to be high, and jets are shown to provide an energy injection able to balance the cooling of the gas and maintain it in quasi-equilibrium (e.g., Vernaleo & Reynolds 2006; Gaspari et al. 2012; Li & Bryan 2014; Yang & Reynolds 2016).